giddyyupp/ganilla/README.md

 ```
 You might want to specify `--netG` to match the generator architecture of the trained model.

+## Style & Content CNN
+We shared style & content CNNs in this [repo](https://github.com/giddyyupp/style-content-cnn).
+It contains train/test procedure as well as pretrained weights for both cnns.

 ## [Training/Test Tips](docs/tips.md)
 Best practice for training and testing your models.